Mk7scripts/GGSv1/GGSvTest.md

     ESPEnabled = not ESPEnabled
     ESPButton.Text = ESPEnabled and "ESP-" or "ESP+" for _, player in pairs(game.Players:GetPlayers()) do
-        if player ~= game.Players.LocalPlayer and player.Character and player.Character:FindFirstChild("Humanoid") then
+        if player ~= game.Players.LocalPlayer and player.Character and player.CharacterHumanoidRootPart") then
+            if ESPEnabled then
                 for _, part in pairs(player.Character:GetChildren()) do
-                if part:IsA("BasePart") then
+                    if part:IsA("BasePart") and not part:FindFirstChild("ESPOutline") then
-                    if ESPEnabled then
-                        local outline = Instance.new("SelectionBox")
+                        local highlight = Instance.new("Highlight")
-                        outline.Name = "ESPOutline"
+                        highlight.Name = "ESPOutline"
-                        outline.Parent = part
+                        highlight.Parent = part
-                        outline.Adornee = part
+                        highlight.FillTransparency = 1
-                        outline.Color3 = ESPColor
+                        highlight.OutlineColor = ESPColor
-                        outline.LineThickness = 0.05
-                        outline.SurfaceTransparency = 0
+                        highlight.OutlineTransparency = 0
+                    end
+                end
             else
+                for _, part in pairs(player.Character:GetChildren()) do
-                        if part:FindFirstChild("ESPOutline") then
+                    if part:IsA("BasePart") and part:FindFirstChild("ESPOutline") then
                         part.ESPOutline:Destroy()
-                        end
                     end
                 end
             end